The Goldman Sachs Group Analysts Give FedEx (NYSE:FDX) a $218.00 Price Target

-The Goldman Sachs Group set a $218.00 target price on FedEx (NYSE:FDX – Get Rating) in a research report sent to investors on Wednesday, Borsen Zeitung reports.
+The Goldman Sachs Group set a $218.00 price target on FedEx (NYSE:FDX – Get Rating) in a research report released on Tuesday, Borsen Zeitung reports.

-A number of other equities research analysts also recently weighed in on FDX.
-Robert W. Baird cut their target price on FedEx from $240.00 to $230.00 in a research report on Thursday, December 15th.
-Cowen lowered their target price on FedEx from $230.00 to $185.00 and set an outperform rating on the stock in a report on Friday, September 23rd.
-Barclays set a $240.00 price target on shares of FedEx in a report on Wednesday.
-TheStreet cut shares of FedEx from a b- rating to a c+ rating in a research note on Wednesday, October 12th.
-Finally, Stephens cut their target price on shares of FedEx from $295.00 to $200.00 in a research note on Friday, September 23rd.
-Thirteen equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-According to MarketBeat.com, FedEx presently has a consensus rating of Hold and an average price target of $203.84.
+FDX has been the topic of several other research reports.
+Berenberg Bank set a $190.00 price target on shares of FedEx in a report on Monday, September 26th.
+Bank of America lowered their price target on shares of FedEx from $186.00 to $178.00 and set a neutral rating on the stock in a report on Friday, September 23rd.
+StockNews.com began coverage on shares of FedEx in a report on Wednesday, October 12th.
+They set a hold rating on the stock.
+Wells Fargo & Company lifted their price target on shares of FedEx from $160.00 to $185.00 and gave the company an equal weight rating in a report on Tuesday, December 13th.
+Finally, Morgan Stanley lifted their price objective on shares of FedEx from $125.00 to $130.00 and gave the company an equal weight rating in a research report on Friday, December 2nd.
+Thirteen investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of Hold and a consensus price target of $203.84.

 FedEx Price Performance